 Can You Use a Stool Softener for Child Constipation?

 Of course, you can!
 Stool softeners are just tiny capsules of glycerine that can ease the stress being faced in the rectum.
-Before using them it is important that you understand why children face constipation problems.
+However, stool softener should not be given to babies less than 1-year-old.
+Before using them, it is important that you understand why children face constipation problems.

-Most of the time, constipation occurs because your child has less moisture in their waste material that can’t help in passing it easily.
+Most of the time, constipation occurs because your child has less moisture in his waste material, which doesn’t help in passing it easily.
+The intestines try to retain the maximum amount of water inside the body.
+Some substances or conditions may suck out any water inside the stool passing through intestines, making them dry and rough.
 The muscles inside the child’s lower intestines or rectum can get stretched because they are holding large amounts of hardened stool.
 Due to the stretching of the rectum, it becomes weaker and makes it harder for the child to pass stools.
 Since they aren’t able to understand what’s happening at that young age, kids become nervous when they have to poop, and will withhold it in, which only makes the condition worse.

-The symptoms for the same can begin to appear if your child hasn’t excreted at least twice a day and appears to be strained while defecating.
+Frequncy of motion passage varies from multiple times in a day to once even in a week.
+The symptoms of constipation begin to appear if your child hasn’t passed motion as per his routine, and appears to be strained while defecating.
 He may also complain of stomach ache and begin getting really fussy or irritable.
-The other signs of constipation include dark, hard and/or blood-tinged stools.
+The other signs of constipation include tummy fullness, passing gas, refusal to eat, vomiting or dark, hard and/or blood-tinged stools.
 Infants demonstrate a spasmodic drawing up of their legs during defecation, which acts as a sign of the same.

 It is generally advised to use these stool softeners after consulting a paediatrician so that they can medically eliminate any side-effects that your child might face due to other health concerns.